Sidney-Bernardin/My-Vim-Config/README.md

 ### Install!
 Requires vim 8+

-Be sure to copy the .vimrc
+1) Copy and past the .vimrc

-Copy and past this script into your terminal.
+2) Copy and past this script into your terminal.
 ```
 cd
 sudo mkdir .vim/pack/plugins/start